gpoore/minted/README.md

 3. Under Windows, an additional step is required.
 The following description is for TeX Live; an equivalent process is needed for MiKTeX.
-Within the TeX installation under `bin/windows/`, create a copy of `runscript.exe` and then rename the copy to `latexmintedwin.exe`.
-Then copy the file `latexmintedwin.py` (under `latex/restricted/` in this repository) to `texmf-dist/scripts/minted`.
+Within the TeX installation under `bin/windows/`, create a copy of `runscript.exe` and then rename the copy to `latexmintedwindows.exe`.
+Then copy the file `latexmintedwindows.py` (under `latex/restricted/` in this repository) to `texmf-dist/scripts/minted`.
 Finally, run `texhash` to update TeX's index.